-“The study of Geography is about more than just memorising place on a map.
+“The study of Geography is about more than just memorising a place on a map.
 It’s about understanding the complexity of our world, appreciating diversity of cultures that exist across continents.
 And in the end, it’s about using all the knowledge to help bridge divides and bring people together.”

 Intent of our Geography Provision